tdegenko/OSwh5/README.txt

 and manual searches through each page utilizing the active and inactive lists in each zone.

-    Active and Inactive page totals were aquired by a simple count of each page in the active or inactive list of each zone.
+    Active and Inactive page totals were acquired by a simple count of each page in the active or inactive list of each zone.

-    Active Refferenced and Inactive Refferenced pages were found on the same pass by incrementing the counter only when the referenced bit for the page was set.
+    Active Referenced and Inactive Referenced pages were found on the same pass by incrementing the counter only when the referenced bit for the page was set.

     Evicted and Moved pages were taken from the global vm_stat variable.